dreamcatchme/documentation-markdown/iri/references/iri-configuration-options.md

 |<a name="zmq-ipc"></a>`--zmq-ipc` |Path that is used to communicate with ZMQ in IPC| string|  ipc://iri|
 |<a name="zmq-port"></a> `--zmq-port `|Port that is used to connect to the ZMQ feed |string | 5556|
 | | | | |

+# Flag that determines if local snapshots are enabled
+LOCAL_SNAPSHOTS_ENABLED = true

+# Flag that determines if pruning of old data is enabled
+LOCAL_SNAPSHOTS_PRUNING_ENABLED = true

+# Only prune data that precedes the local snapshot by n milestones
+LOCAL_SNAPSHOTS_PRUNING_DELAY = 2000

+# Take local snapshots every n milestones if the node is fully synced
+LOCAL_SNAPSHOTS_INTERVAL_SYNCED = 10

+# Take local snapshots every n milestones if the node is syncing
+LOCAL_SNAPSHOTS_INTERVAL_UNSYNCED = 1000

+# Number of milestones to keep
+LOCAL_SNAPSHOTS_DEPTH = 100